 It has been a goal of ours to bring video calling solutions to everyone.
 From our free browser calls to our API, we'd like for you to get set up quickly.
 With the Daily.co API, we handle the backend technology, and you get to focus on improving your product.

-Here is a screenshot of a custom demo we built to showcase what's possible when customizing your embeds.
-This demo is built using CSS Grid Layout and HTML.
+Here is a screenshot of a custom demo we built to showcase what's possible when customizing a call with Daily.
+We built this demo with React.
 Open the demo.

 This post helps you understand all the elements involved in building a custom video call UI.
 We provide a checklist of key items, as well as examples.
 Let's get started!